patriziawatlington/notes/README.md

 1. Learn new programming Languages: Explore different programming langauges, such as Python, JavaScript, or Ruby, to expand your skill set and understand various approaches to problem-solving.
 2. Stay updated with technology: Follow industry news and trends to keep abreast of the newest tools, libraries, and frameworks.
 This will help ensure that your skills remain relevant in today'

+# 2023-12-01
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to clear your mind and refocus.
+Also, don’t be afraid to ask for help when you need it.
+Collaborating with others can lead to new ideas and solutions that you might not have thought of on your own.
+And finally, always be learning and growing as a programmer.
+The more you know, the better you will become at what you do.